 - Can you make a Cobb salad ahead of time?
 Yes!
 Make the dressing up to 3 days in advance, then store in an airtight container in a refrigerator.
 Each component of the salad can be prepped ahead of time and assembled when ready to eat.
 We recommend waiting to chop avocado and tomatoes until just before serving so they retain their shape, color, and texture, but everything else is just as good days later.

-- What other proteins can I use besides chicken?
-The possibilities are endless!
+- What can I use besides chicken?
 Salmon, shrimp, or steak would all work well here.
 Alternatively, the extra crunch from fried chicken would be fantastic!
-Following a vegetarian lifestyle?
-Leave the animal protein off entirely — this salad is hearty and filling even without the chicken!
+You can also leave the salad vegetarian if you prefer.

 This is a solid recipe, with ample options for customization based on your preferences.
 I made this as directed for my first iteration, and then made a few adjustments the second time around to suit my preference for more acid and heat.
 I recommend trialing a few adjustments in your toppings to take this salad from good to fantastic.
 I have had success with toasted pepitas, quick pickled onions, crushed tortilla chips, subbing cotija for queso fresco, grilled pineapple, quick pickled jalapeños.
 Thanks for the great salad inspiration Ari!